Last Updated on 03/01/2025

-Enjoy the thrill of visiting Jim Corbett National Park, one of the most famed wildlife sanctuaries of India.
-Jim Corbett National Park is famous even worldwide because of the many endangered species of animals it preserves therein.
-A Jungle Safari of the Park would be a real memorable experience for any visitor.
+Enjoy the thrill of visiting Jim Corbett National Park, one of the most famed wildlife sanctuaries in India.
+Jim Corbett National Park is famous worldwide for the many endangered species of animals it preserves.
+A jungle safari in the park would be a truly memorable experience for any visitor.
 Read on to learn more about Jim Corbett National Park.

-Everyone loves travelling.
-Visiting places of adventure is just not travelling but a little more for wander thirsts.
-India with its rich heritage and diversity has never disappointed travellers and thus India remains the tourist hub almost all around the year.
-Wildlife lovers never forget to allot in their schedule Corbett National Park which is one of the oldest national parks and the first Tiger Reserve of India.
-Established in 1936 it is situated in Ramnagar that falls under two districts- Nainital and Pauri of Uttarakhand.
+Everyone loves traveling.
+Visiting places of adventure is not just traveling but a little more for those with wanderlust.
+India, with its rich heritage and diversity, has never disappointed travelers, and thus it remains a tourist hub almost all around the year.
+Wildlife lovers never forget to allot time in their schedule for Corbett National Park, which is one of the oldest national parks and the first tiger reserve in India.
+Established in 1936, it is situated in Ramnagar, which falls under two districts: Nainital and Pauri in Uttarakhand.

 In the foothills of the Himalayas lies the wildlife area of Corbett National Park.
-Corbett National Park has been famous as the home of endangered Bengal Tiger.
-Earlier it was named Hailey National Park but after the influence of Jim Corbett in establishment of the park his name was given to the park.
+Corbett National Park has been famous as the home of the endangered Bengal Tiger.
+It was earlier named Hailey National Park, but after the influence of Jim Corbett in the establishment of the park, his name was given to it.
 The wildlife and the scenic beauty capture thousands of tourists every year.
-It extends through a large area of 521 sq. km along with Sonanadi Wildlife Sanctuary which comprises the entire Corbett National Park of 1288 sq.km.
-Corbett is the destination of several animals with a wide variety of flora and fauna and birds.
-The park has taken complete responsibility of preserving the gifts of nature.
+It extends through a large area of 521 sq. km, along with the Sonanadi Wildlife Sanctuary, which comprises the entire Corbett National Park area of 1,288 sq. km.
+Corbett is the destination of several animals, with a wide variety of flora, fauna, and birds.
+The park has taken complete responsibility for preserving the gifts of nature.

 Through the Pages of History